 Susan Papazian has delighted us before with her outstanding photos.
-She's shared galleries of Tuscany and of Orvieto and now she's shared this one of her latest journey through the beautiful Italian boot.
+She's shared galleries of Tuscany and of Orvieto, and now she's shared the beautiful images of Italy from her latest journey through the beautiful Italian boot.

-I hope the photos have the same effect on you, please click like below if they do.
-Remember too that if you feel life would be a little better in Italy, even if only for a short while, then you can start booking now simply by clicking here.
+I hope the photos have the same effect on you.
+Remember, too, that if you feel life would be a little better in Italy, even if only for a short while, then you can start booking now simply by clicking here.

 For a taste of genuine Italian beach life the Marina Grande di Amalfi is one of the best beaches on the Amalfi Coast (these are some others).

 Puglia has to be one of the most fabulous of all Italian regions.
-I mean it has absolutely everything from the Caves of Polignano to the Gargano Peninsula, which is featured on this list of the eight most incredible Italian places.
-Nearly forgot, the beaches are awesome as well - these are the best ones.
+I mean, it has absolutely everything, from the Caves of Polignano to the Gargano Peninsula, which is featured on this list of the eight most incredible Italian places.
+I nearly forgot, the beaches are awesome as well: these are the best ones.

 Castaluccia di Norcia lies high upon the Umbrian plain in the Monte Sibillini National Park and on the border of Le Marche.

 Spring is the time to visit; fields are filled with flowers, the air is fresh and all the villagers seem to have a smile on their face.
 June too is the time that festivals like the Festa dell'Ascensione take place.